 The Gutin Family Lived to Tell Scholarship

-AAS is pleased to announce that it will be offering four scholarships to fund people with lived experience of suicidal thoughts and/or actions interested in attending the 2020 annual conference in Portland, OR, from April 22-25.
+The American Association of Suicidology is pleased to announce that it will be offering four scholarships to fund people with lived experience of suicidal thoughts and/or actions interested in attending the 2020 annual conference in Portland, OR, from April 22-25.

 AAS created the Attempt Survivor and Lived Experience (ASLE) division in 2014.
 Through this scholarship, AAS is working toward equity for people with lived experience within the overall membership.
 AAS recognizes the significant economic and social barriers that might make this conference inaccessible to those with lived experience, and views this scholarship as a step toward mitigating these barriers.